 06.11 ROP Web Posting Process, Content and Schedule

 The ROP webpage displays the summary of inspection findings that appear in the PIM.
-The ROP webpage includes all issues designated as “VIO,” “FIN,” “AV,” NRCidentified, and self-revealing “NCV.”
+The ROP webpage includes all issues designated as “VIO,” “FIN,” “AV,” NRC-identified, and self-revealing “NCV.”
 For these issues to be displayed, the PIM checkbox must be checked, and the inspection report in which they are attached must be closed.

 Findings (classified as OUO-Security Related and higher) and PIs in the Security cornerstone will not be made public.
 However, any historical data entered before the third quarter 2004 will remain available on the webpage.
 NRC employees may gain access to the current Security PIs and inspection findings through ROP Digital City (NRC non-public webpage).